Huang Xiaoming: Investment

 Huang is a shareholder of Huayi Brothers Media Corporation, with about 1.8 million shares.

 Philanthropy

 In 2009, Huang donated one million yuan to adopt two panda cubs and was named an ambassador to China's Panda Protection Research Center.

 In 2010, Huang donated 200,000 yuan for earthquake relief to support for victims of the Yushu temblor in Northwest China's Qinghai province.

 In 2016, Huang was named a UNAIDS National Goodwill Ambassador for China.
 The same year, he was appointed as an advocate for anti-trafficking by the Ministry of Public Security.

 Personal life

-On 28 February 2014, Huang announced his relationship with Angelababy.
-They registered their marriage with Qingdao Civil Affairs Authority on 27 May 2015 and on October of the same year, they had their wedding at Shanghai Exhibition Centre.
-On their 1st anniversary, Huang announced Angelababy's pregnancy on Weibo.
-Their son was born on 17 January 2017 in Hong Kong.

-Huang Xiaoming's younger second cousin Chen Meng is the world's No.1 ranked female table tennis player.
-Their paternal grandmothers are sisters.

-On January 28, 2022, Huang and Angelababy announced their divorce.